 The story begins in 1922 when Sir Henry Gibson KCB proposed the construction of a new golf course.
-The only other course in the immediate area was only 9 holes and closed for play on Sundays.
+The only other golf course in the immediate area was only 9 holes and closed for play on Sundays.
 Harry Colt was hired to design the course which featured two loops and over 300 bunkers!
-The course opened for play on October 1, 1924.
+Tandridge Golf Club opened for play on October 1, 1924.

 The ongoing efforts to clear decades of unmanaged tree growth have revealed epic views from the high ground on the back nine and revealed an amazing infinity green on the 12th.
 Views across the course are impressive and only improved upon by expansive views towards the High Weald AONB.

-A new course manager has taken the course to the next level.
+A new course manager has taken Tandridge Golf Club to the next level.
 Mowing lines have been adjusted - bringing in tightly mown runoffs at green sites and on approaches.
 The appropriate block cutting of greens and fairways contrasts nicely with the hand mowing done on the tees.
 The course is committed to improving.
 Investment has followed with the club adding a shaper to help with planned works in conjunction with Tim Lobb along with purchasing their own digger and dumper.